US eyes push against anti-gay laws worldwide

 He said the issue would be a major focus of discussion when U.S. ambassadors from across the world return to Washington for meetings in the weeks ahead.

-During the discussion, Kerry did not mention a proposed Arizona law that would allow businesses whose owners cite sincerely held religious beliefs to deny service to gays.
+During the discussion, Kerry did not mention a proposed Arizona law that, if approved by Republican Gov. Jan Brewer, would allow businesses whose owners cite sincerely held religious beliefs to deny service to gays.
 A few hours after he spoke, the state’s Republican governor, Jan Brewer, announced that she had vetoed the measure.

 “This has not been an easy path in the United States, but what’s important is we’re on the path,” Kerry said on “Andrea Mitchell Reports.”

 “We’re staying steady,” he said.
 “We’ve made enormous progress in the United States, and we will stand up for people’s rights anywhere in the world because that’s who we are in the United States of America.”

 Peter Sprigg, senior fellow at the conservative Family Research Council, which supports the Arizona legislation, called Kerry “ill-informed” about the bill.
 He said the legislation merely seeks to clarify aspects of Arizona’s Religious Freedom Restoration Act.